 I know right!?
-Just because you have a style icon that had a drug problem doesn’t mean to say you’re going to start doing coke or heroin!posted about 5 years ago
+Just because you have a style icon that had a drug problem doesn’t mean to say you’re going to start doing coke or heroin!posted over 5 years ago

 Yeah, I agree.
 This article is pretty offensive.
 One of the things about the fashion world that I love is that everyone has a different style.
 And I dont understand how someone’s personal life can come into play at a time like this.

 Brittney Spears is still a huge role model for little girls and the entertainment industry doesn’t have a problem.
 She prolly has been one of the biggest train wrecks that we have seen in a while but she is being congratulated these days because she stopped being an idiot.

 A lot of girls idolize Marilyn Monroe, but she was a adulteress and didn’t she die of a drug overdose?

 To me, it sounds like this writer got free reign to write what they want so they started to rant because they’ve got some kind of beef.
 Pretty petty if you ask me.posted over 5 years ago

 Umm, what the hell is wrong with nylong mag?

 This is sooooooooooo mean and they sound so snobby…